ksoze84/useStateHandler/README.md

 # useStateHandler
-Class based hook. bring the value of class based definitions ( including this.setState ) and hooks
+Class based hook. bring the value of hooks and class based definitions together ( including this.setState )

 ## How to use